gamejolt/doc-game-api/data-storage/index.md

-# Data-Storage
+# Data Store

-The Data-Storage is a cloud based storage system.
-Every game has its own Data-Storage to store all kinds of information in.

-The Data-Storage is split into Global and User storages.
-The Global storage can be accessed from every user, while the user-specific storage can only be accessed by the very specific user.
+A Cloud-based Data Storage storage system.

+It is completely up to you what you use this for - the more inventive the better!

-**Some things developers have achieved with the Data-Storage system:**
+__Some things developers have achieved with the Data-Storage system:__

 - Global Game Statistics
 - User-Specific Statistics